Stop your dive mask leaking with our five tips and avoid having to buy a new one.

-Now you know the mask fits you, so if it is leaking, fit isn’t the problem.
+Now you know the mask fits you, so if it is leaking, the fit isn’t the problem.

-And as long as the mask skirt is intact all the way around, the glass don’t have any holes or gaps, and there are no holes anywhere, you’re problem should be fixable.
+And as long as the mask skirt is intact all the way around, the glass doesn’t have any holes or gaps, and there are no holes anywhere, your problem should be fixable.

 Watch for hair and hoods